DominoKit/domino-ui/README.md

 # Domino-ui

-A type safe material design with bootstrap buidler for java developer with GWT without dependencies on external JavaScript.
+A type safe material design with bootstrap builder for java developer with GWT without dependencies on external JavaScript.

 ## Demo app